Abhik91/BigBro/aws/images/readme.txt

-Images that will act as a database
+Images that will act as a database that stores the family images, which will be compared with suspect images.